 The UVic Fencing Club is supported by the following volunteer coaches:

-- Veronika serves as head coach, and mentors the student executive in running their university recreational club
+- Veronika serves as coach, and mentors the student executive in running their university recreational club

-- Ali Ulker runs the beginners classes for new students, and also shows interested students how to teach the basics
+- Ali Ulker as head coach runs the beginners classes for new students, and also shows interested experienced students how to teach the basics

 - Gerald Luxton teaches intermediate and advanced fencing